Conservatism Cognitive Bias – Why We Fear Change

 While that’s a good thing for established automakers, it makes it tough for new brands to compete.
 Overcoming people’s tendency to stick with past choices can be an almost insurmountable problem.

 - New Brands and Products Can Appeal to New Audiences – South Korean automakers Hyundai and KIA faced huge challenges in entering the US auto market.
 Up against established companies, they had to attract customers with established brand preferences.By offering models at much lower price points, with more included features, and with warranties up to 10 years or 100,000 miles, they were able to overcome conservatism biases and begin growing their sales.
 Innovative designs and good reliability added to their success over time.

 - Selling Established Brands Can Ensure Success – Many businesses feature products that have long-established reputations and brand loyalty.
-Their success demonstrates the power of conservatism cognitive bias.
+Their success demonstrates the power of the conservatism bias.
 In any big box retail store, you will see the brands you are familiar with.
 Many home service companies only sell select name-brand products that customers are familiar with.However, competition can be fierce when everyone is selling the products from the same brands.
 By offering superior customer service, competitive pricing, and outstanding marketing, small businesses can compete successfully in most market areas.